cltk/greek_training_set_sentence_cltk/README.md

 Contents
 --------

-`greek.pickle`: the actual sentence tokenizer
+`greek.pickle`: the rule set used by the sentence tokenizer

-`greek.tar.gz`: this is `greek.pickle` and `training_sentences.txt` compressed; what is fetched by the CLTK corpus importer
+`greek.tar.gz`: this is `greek.pickle` and `training_sentences.txt` compressed, and what is fetched by the CLTK corpus importer

 `models/`: original texts and training sentences